Vijayagiridharan/Don-s-Pay/instructions for database setup.md

 ## Testing the Database and Application
 1. **Start your Spring Boot application.**
 2. **Verify Database Connection:**
-   - Access the H2 Console or any SQL client and run the following queries to check if data has been inserted correctly:
+   - Access any SQL client and run the following queries to check if data has been inserted correctly:

    ### Check Data in `Users` Table
    ```sql